Treasurys Extend Recent Declines

 ADVERTISEMENT

-After setting fresh 2017 lows last week, Treasury yields had been on the upswing in recent days, reflecting in part waning concerns about the economic impact of Hurricane Irma and signs of a possible end to the recent inflation slowdown.

-A report Thursday showed that U.S. consumer prices rose last month at the strongest rate since January, a sign that inflation could be picking up after months of weakness.
+A report Thursday showed that U.S. consumer prices rose last month at the strongest rate since January, a sign that inflation could be picking up after months of weakness just in time for the Federal Reserve's September 19-20 policy meeting.

+The somewhat brighter outlook for inflation helped modestly lift investors' expectations that the Fed could raise interest rates once more this year.
+The yield on the two-year Treasury note, which is especially sensitive to changes in monetary policy, climbed to 1.384% Friday from 1.270% a week earlier, marking its largest weekly gain since early March.

-Yields continued to rise Friday despite a string of events that might have pushed them lower on other days.
+Yields ticked higher Friday despite a string of events that analysts said might have pushed them lower on other days.

-A new missile test by North Korea had little impact on the market, while investors also registered little reaction to an apparent terrorist attack in London and a batch of lackluster U.S. economic data, highlighted by a report showing a 0.2% decline in retail sales in August.
+A new missile test by North Korea had little impact on the market, while investors also registered little reaction to a subway bombing in London.

-While Hurricane Irma wasn't as bad as investors feared, that helped create "a sentiment change" in markets that "carried through this entire week," said Larry Milstein, head of government and agency trading at R.W.
-Pressprich & Co.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com